Oxygen Builder vs Elementor Pro: Which WordPress Site Builder Is Better For Your Needs?

 These widgets range from the functional to the aesthetic and include text blocks, countdown timers, header blocks, and much more.

 Elementor is the winner here, with many more widgets and more in the way of third-party add-ons.
-However, Oxygen still has everything needed for creating beautiful designs.
+However, Oxygen still has everything needed for creating a visually appealing WordPress website.

 Oxygen is a bit lacking in this area when compared to Elementor.
 The includes all necessary design elements such as text boxes, pricing tables, headers, and most other elements included in the basic version of Elementor.

 Where Oxygen comes up short is the number of integration elements and other third-party connections.
-Many of these can be added through third-party plugins; however, out-of-the-box, Oxygen is behind Elementor.
+Many of these can be added through third-party plugins; however, out-of-the-box as a dedicated page builder plugin, Oxygen is behind Elementor.

 It should be noted that this won't be an issue for more advanced developers.
 The API allows you to connect most other applications, and the developer makes it possible to get what you need set up.